PTsolvers/Chmy.jl/docs/src/concepts/bc.md

 Note that the syntax shown in the table above is a **fused expression** of both _specifying_ and _applying_ the boundary conditions.

-!!! warning "$\partial \Omega$ Refers to the Whole Domain Boundary!"
+!!! warning "$\partial \Omega$ Refers to the Entire Domain Boundary!"
-    By specifying `field` to a single boundary condition, we impose the boundary condition on the whole domain boundary by default.
+    By specifying `field` to a single boundary condition, we impose the boundary condition on the entire domain boundary by default.
 See the section for "Mixed Boundary Conditions" below for specifying different BC on different parts of the domain boundary.

 Alternatively, one could also define the boundary conditions beforehand using `batch()` provided the `grid` information as well as the `field` variable.
 This way the boundary condition to be prescibed is **precomputed**.